 - If a short-term acquired property as a result of inheritance or by bequest, such a property is not subject to departure tax on the deemed disposition of this property.

-There are rules related to foreign pension plans participation for residents of Canada.
+There are rules related to foreign pension plan participation for residents of Canada.
 Short-term residents of Canada are provided some relief from these strict rules.
-If an individual move to Canada at the request of an employer, (s)he can keep on contributing to the foreign pension plan of the former employer for which (s)he is a member of – for the first five years.
+If an individual moves to Canada at the request of an employer, (s)he can keep on contributing to the foreign pension plan of the former employer for which (s)he is a member of – for the first five years.
 This is applicable for only the first five years and such an individual must consider and plan properly to avoid Canadian taxes on employer’s contributions to such a plan.